 If you recall, the situation was tense.
 Honey Bunny/Yolanda had a gun and an itchy trigger finger.
 Jules had tenuous control of the situation, instructing Pumpkin/Ringo to command his wife to be “bitch be cool” (blame Tarantino for the misogynistic statement, not me).
 Honey Bunny makes like the Fonz and becomes cool.
 Granted, it helps that Jules has a .9mm underneath his table pointing at her beloved Pumpkin.

 Then Jules tells Ringo to reach into the bag and take out his wallet.
 The bag is stuffed with a lot of wallets, so Ringo asks which one is Jules.
 Jules retorts “It’s the one says ‘Bad Motherfucker’ on it.”
 It is obvious to Jules.
 It is obvious to us.
 But not Ringo.
 Ringo’s face even reads like he is disbelieving.

 So he digs in the bag, and there it is, Bad Motherfucker, Jules’ wallet.

 Because Jules is in a transitional period, he gives Ringo and Yolanda $1500 so that he doesn’t have to kill him.
 They make off.
 Vincent and Jules depart.
 Movie over.

 But what if Ringo pulls out a Bad Motherfucker, opens it, and out falls a few singles, perhaps a fiver, pictures of a milquetoast suburban family, a driver’s license for somebody named Mort Smith?
-Ringo’s going to get pissed, like he’s been played.
-Honey Bunny drops the Fonz act, loses her cool.
+Ringo’s going to get pissed like he’s been played.
+Honey Bunny drops the Fonz act, and loses her cool.
 Jules is forced into a decision.
 Dominoes fall.